 Root Germania was a project that began as a result of a death threat against the TV presenter Mo Asumang by Neo-Nazis.
 The threats directed at her and several other prominent personalities led her on a journey of self-discovery as she attempted to listen to the Neo-Nazi’s side of the story.
 She interviewed several people, including a member of the organization that threatened her, a lawyer who was concerned with maintaining racial purity, her birth father in Ghana, and several religious leaders in Ghana, Germany, and Scotland.
 The 2007 documentary switches between two continents, and three countries and moves between urban and rural spaces to find an answer to the questions that plagued her.

 Elliot Blue’s short film Home?
 (2018) also addresses a search for identity and community.
 The 2018 documentary addresses an Afrogerman youth’s journey to find a Home in the country where they grew up, and where they look different.
 As a person of color in a predominantly white space, they strive to find a community that they can relate to, as well as one where they would belong.
 They journey through different spaces as they look for their community and confront the established notion of Germanness in search of their definitions of Heimat.
 Their journey leads to displacement and a form of othering that gets resolved as they are returned to their roots, which are present in their original place of displacement.
 The journey teaches them to embrace their identity by confronting society's perceptions of them as well as their established preconceptions.
-The documentaries take cinematic techniques into account by examining themes of belonging and identity as lack Germans, and in Blue’s case as a queer person of color.
+The documentaries take cinematic techniques into account by examining themes of belonging and identity as Black Germans, and in Blue’s case as a queer person of color.
 There is an obscurity in Blue’s depiction that fully highlights their search for Belonging.
 The documentary has an experimental form to it revealed by the three-year temporal lapse between the first part and the second part, as well as its form (animated caricature, and the fragmented feel that it has).
 There is also the fact that Blue has no visible presence in the documentary with the exception of their narration behind the scenes.
 This is reminiscent of their life, as their internet presence is also hidden behind a veil.
 This form of obscurity summarizes Blue’s experience and is representative of the marginalized communities that this thesis will address.

 Building upon these themes and cinematic representations, this thesis seeks to explore interconnected theories of home and identity that build on Freud’s theory of the das Unheimliche, the uncanny.
 Bettina Stoetzer (2022) draws upon postcolonial theories from scholars such as Homi Bhabha who points to the displacements and ambiguities of that which cannot be easily accommodated: like the word unheimlich, the unhomely blurs the borders between home and the world, in which the domestic and the home “become sites for history’s most intricate invasions” (176).
 Homi Bhabha said of the uncanny: